vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 ## Tabs

 Tabs in lines are not expanded to [spaces].
-However, in contexts where indentation is significant for the document's structure, tabs behave as if they were replaced by spaces with a tab stop of 4 characters.
+However, in contexts where whitespace helps to define block structure, tabs behave as if they were replaced by spaces with a tab stop of 4 characters.

+Thus, for example, a tab can be used instead of four spaces in an indented code block.
+(Note, however, that internal tabs are passed through as literal tabs, not expanded to spaces.)

 ```````````````````````````````` example Tabs: 1
 →foo→baz→→bim